Camera Connection and Usage

 - Software Environment: This tutorial is based on the latest versions of Klipper, Crowsnest, and Fluidd.
 If you are using Mainsail or another frontend, the configuration principles are similar; please refer to their official documentation for specific operations.

-partialsettings in the configuration file will only take effect during the first system startup after flashing. - Due to the complexity of the configuration process, it is strongly recommended to connect to the machine via network and configure through a browser.
+- Due to the complexity of the configuration process, it is strongly recommended to connect to the machine via the network and configure it through a browser.

-mainsailorfluiddweb interfaces for configuration modifications. - Please do not enable webpage translation, as saving after translation may prevent the system from starting.
+mainsailorfluiddweb pages for configuration changes. - Please do not enable webpage translation, otherwise the system may fail to start after saving.

-- It is best not to input Chinese characters or special symbols in the configuration file.
+- It is best not to input Chinese characters or special characters in the configuration file.

-- After modifying the configuration file, a system restart is required for the changes to take effect.
+- After modifying the configuration file, the system needs to be restarted for the changes to take effect.

 Danger